firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Ferrotec APG1110 remains the benchmark for hub fillings, while Supermagnete’s 10 mL bottles offer reliable sourcing for EU riders upgrading Xiaomi and G30 hubs without importing large lots.[^14]
 - HeroDasH demonstrated clean application with magnetic bottles that pull fluid straight into magnet gaps and warned against overfilling because excess drag hurts efficiency; peers now lean on ebikes.ca’s simulator to visualize how kv and resistance tweaks shift the efficiency curve before sealing hubs.[^15]
 - Grin’s Statorade has logged roughly 30 % winding-temperature drops with 6 ml doses and no noticeable drag, whereas bargain ferrofluids risk conductivity, residue, and magnet damage once they bake inside the hub.[^16][^17]
+- Denis’ crew only adds about a quarter bottle of ferrofluid per motor; they report identical top speed with less heat but still caution that repeated full-power climbs can melt valve stems once you stop abruptly.[^denis-quarter-bottle]
 - Budget “educational” ferrofluids coming from lab suppliers carry lower flash points and unknown additives.
   - stick with Statorade/Grin blends even on 60 mm hubs, which still respond well to roughly 5–6 ml fills when you need winding-to-shell transfer.[^18][^19]
 - Dosing dual 1.4 kW VSETT hubs with roughly 6 ml of Statorade dropped peak winding temperature from ~145 °F (63 °C) to ~104 °F (40 °C) on identical 16 S rides; veterans still log magnet temps because the heat migrates into the rotor during long climbs.[^20][^21]